Rendering liquids in glass can be challenging, but with KeyShot 8's support for nested dielectrics it couldn't be more simple.

-To get the best results, break your model into three main surfaces:
+To get the best results in KeyShot 7 and earlier, break your model into three main surfaces:

 Glass surface: Outer shell, or where only glass is visible